yesun-ang/210-final/README.md

 #### Running the Jupyter Notebook
 Open **210projfinal.ipynb** and ensure all necessary libraries are imported.
 Add the downloaded dataset from kaggle into the same folder as **210projfinal.ipynb**.
 Additionally, make sure the path to the downloaded csv file is correct and personalized to your device.
+## Notes
+The heatmap is not showing in the preview, but will work when run on your machine.
 ## Video Demo